 Together, these agencies have designed a grade-separated overcrossing that will allow pedestrians and bicyclists to travel through the Montlake Multimodal Center without having to cross busy streets or wait at a crosswalk.top

 How will transit operations change on the Eastside?

-In 2013, Eastside transit riders will see improvements in the way their buses move from Medina to Redmond.
-We will build several transit infrastructure improvements:
+In 2014, transit riders will see improvements in the way their buses move on the Eastside.
+We are building several transit infrastructure improvements:

 - One continuous transit/HOV lane on SR 520 in each direction from Medina to Redmond, with transit/HOV lanes moved to the inside.

-- Lids with median transit stops at Evergreen Point Road and 92nd Avenue NE that will be ADA accessible and provide a more pleasant rider experience than current roadside stops.
+- Lids with median transit stops at Evergreen Point Road and 92nd Avenue Northeast that will be ADA accessible and provide a more pleasant rider experience than current roadside stops.

-Together, these transit and HOV improvements will decrease future travel times by up to 45 minutes, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.
+Together, these transit and HOV improvements will decrease future travel times, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.